Donald Trump Jr. Mocked For Speaking At Mostly-Empty Kentucky Rally

 It was memorable, if for all the wrong reasons.
 Pikeville’s Appalachian Wireless Arena holds about 7,000 people.
 A couple hundred showed up.

-Photos from the event, which you can see below, show that the arena had put up black curtains to block out all but a few rows of seats closest to the floor, lest the thousands of empty seats be visible.
+Photos from the event, which can be seen below, show that the arena had put up black curtains to block out all but a few rows of seats closest to the floor, lest the thousands of empty seats be visible.
 Even so, most of those seats were empty as well.
 On the floor, a few dozen people could be seen standing near the stage.

 It’s gonna be lit when Don Jr claims there were thousands of people lined up outside for this event https://t.co/nLjbNd0bpf